 THE THREE SPHERES

 Fundamentally, human beings are a sphere existing between the two other spheres of Sky (or Heaven) and Earth.
 The harmony required to survive between the two is maintained by the our ability to constantly negotiate our space in relation to the external forces that surround us.
-Physically, this happens through our posture and we call it balance or equilibrium.
+Physically, for example, this happens through our posture and we call it balance or equilibrium.
 Even if it is often taken for granted, given the ease with which most of us manage to stay upright, this is a practice that requires, in order to be perfected, years of continuous exercise and the refined activity of a vast multitude of muscles.
 This constant exercise mostly involves our centre/core, named 'Dan Tien' by the ancient Chinese Taoist Masters.
-It is the centre of our sphere and, consequentially, the actual meeting point of the two spheres of Sky and Earth, within the individual's field.
+It is the centre of our sphere and, consequentially, the actual meeting point of the two spheres of Sky above and Earth below, within the individual's field.
 For the correct practice of Qi Gong, this point is of the utmost importance.
 The Dan Tien is to be found and elevated into the person's conscience, in order to establish one's harmonious relationship with both the external and the internal universe.
 It is here that we are to consciously direct our attention, in the continuous search for equilibrium and correct posture.
 It is here that we are to direct our breath and here that the accumulation and cultivation of Vital Energy occurs, especially in the course of the exercises.
 Posture is a very intimate concern of which we need to be constantly aware in order to consistently ensure its comfort, relaxation and sustainable reliability during exercise and life in general.

 THE TWO SCHOOLS